tpn/perfecthash/README.md

              rapidly, consuming a lot of disk space.
 Thus, if the old files are not required, it is recommended to regularly delete them manually.

+    --RngUseRandomStartSeed

+        Used in conjunction with --Rng.
+If present, initializes the random number generator with a random seed (obtained via the operating system).
+        If not present, the default seed 0x2019090319811025 will be used.

+        N.B.
+If you're benchmarking performance, omit this flag, as starting from the same default seed is required to get comparable runs.

+        See Also:

+            --Rng
+            --RngSeed
+            --RngSubsequence
+            --RngOffset

 Table Compile Flags:

     N/A